Vman45/dropbox-share-it/README.md

 ## Installation

-1. If using Caja or Nautilus, copy the script file to either of the following directories:
+1. If using Caja or Nautilus, copy the script file to one of the following directories:

         ~/.config/caja/scripts